 A traditional recipe dating from the 1700's, not unique to Yorkshire or even necessarily invented there, though over time the name stuck.
 A simple recipe made from batter poured into a thin coating of heated fat in a pan (originally the fat was dripping from roasted meat) and baked in a hot oven so that the puddings rise, a good and impressive rise is considered a mark of a good Yorkshire pudding, they have a outside that is mainly crispy and are fluffy on the inside.

-A large roasting pan of any shape may be used and the resulting large pudding cut into individual portions, or small pie or cake tins used to produce individual sized puddings.
-Most commonly Yorkshire puddings (sometimes just called Yorkshires) will be served as part of a Roast Dinner, especially with beef when they are considered an essential component.
-As they go especially well with the gravy that comes with roast dinners, they are often also served alongside other meats too as well.
+A large roasting pan of any shape may be used and the resulting large pudding cut into individual portions, or small pie or cake tins may be used to produce individual sized puddings.
+Most commonly Yorkshire puddings (sometimes just called Yorkshires) will be served as part of a roast dinner, especially with beef when they are considered an essential component.
+As they go especially well with the gravy that comes with roast dinners, they may be served alongside other meats too as well.

 Originally they would be used to fill people up as a first course with gravy, so stretching out the more expensive meat, which also happens to some degree when they are served with a main course.

 Yorkshire pudding may be served as Toad in the Hole when sausages are dropped into the batter in the pan before cooking.
 As a child I would sometimes be given a Yorkshire as a dessert with fruit by my very northern grandmother, something she called a "Yorkshire drop pudding", cut rhubarb, plums or blackberries would be dropped into the mix before it went into the oven.
 If there was no fruit available, I would have it with golden syrup and she would have it with blackberry or raspberry vinegar and sugar.